alenzhao/PrimerDesign/README.md

 ## Step Up

-Some commands in this tutorial depend on RDP ReadSeq and the open source program primer3.
+Some commands depend on RDP ReadSeq and the open source program primer3.
 See RDPTools (https://github.com/rdpstaff/RDPTools) to install ReadSeq.